 The nurse turned out the door and started to usher Sam back to his housing as Charell sat in her silent room once more.
-She contemplated shifting down, but feared the stifling grip of the nurse, and the boom of her voice when she is angry.
-Charell tapped her hands on the coarse blanket to distract herself, but found that it only made her more conscious of time not passing by, so she stopped.
+She contemplated shifting down but feared the stifling grip of the nurse and the boom of her voice when she was angry.
+Charell tapped her hands on the coarse blanket to distract herself but found that it only made her more conscious of time not passing by, so she stopped.

 “urgh god, what is taking her so long to get Sam away?
 He isn’t this much trouble.”
 Charell muttered as she tried to peer out the entrance of her tent.

-Suddenly the loud footsteps started to thump again and Charell was waiting for the nurse to come barrelling in again, but she didn’t.
-Charell listened closer and the footsteps sounded fast, and numerous.
+Suddenly the loud footsteps started to thump again, and Charell was waiting for the nurse to come barrelling in again, but she didn’t.
+Charell listened closer, and the footsteps sounded fast and numerous.
 Much faster than any one person could run, especially the nurse.
-Her eyes widened for a single moment before she laid down in her bed, despite the agony she pushed herself through she did not groan.
-Grabbing the nearest bottle of medicine she dowsed herself with the contents, forcing her to stifle a gagging reactions as she pulled the sheets up, and over her head.
-He heart pounded as she listened to the stomping feet of the thing that was outside her tent.
+Her eyes widened for a single moment before she laid down in her bed; despite the agony she pushed herself through, she did not groan.
+Grabbing the nearest bottle of medicine, she dowsed herself with the contents, forcing her to stifle gagging reactions as she pulled the sheets up and over her head.
+His heart pounded as she listened to the stomping feet of the thing that was outside her tent.

-Charell watched as the large, clicking mandibles of a bull sized Hornet walked in.
+Charell watched as the large, clicking mandibles of a bull-sized Hornet walked in.
 Its antenna tapped around the room as its head clicked from side to side.
 The Antenna slowly danced their way over to Charell’s bed, seeming to take a long pause on her legs.
-Panic set in as she realised that she had not covered her legs with the medication.
-She held her breath on hoped for a miracle, watching the as the hornet slowly made its way up her body, but recoiling as the smell of the medicine.
+Panic set in as she realized that she had not covered her legs with the medication.
+She held her breath on hoping for a miracle, watching them as the hornet slowly made its way up her body but recoiling at the smell of the medicine.
 It furiously rubbed its antenna and spat a blob of mucus out as it had run its antenna through its jaws.
-Shaking its head it slowly turned around and stomped out of the tent.
+Shaking its head, it slowly turned around and stomped out of the tent.

-Charell felt light headed for a moment, then with sudden exasperation she took a deep inhalation of air.
-Her breathing intense for the next few moments as she recovered herself.
+Charell felt light-headed for a moment, then, with sudden exasperation, she took a deep inhalation of air.
+Her breathing was intense for the next few moments as she recovered herself.

 “How did it survive?”
 She called out in hushed tones as she clambered to her feet.

-Everyone slowly turned to face Charell as she stood leant to one side with her hand wrapped around her ribs for support.
-She looked panic as her mouth opened slightly to give answers that failed come forth.
+Everyone slowly turned to face Charell as she stood leaned to one side with her hand wrapped around her ribs for support.
+She looked panicked as her mouth opened slightly to give answers that failed to come forth.
 The leader of the town stepped forward from the crowd and stood before her with an ornate spear that was topped with the stinger of a giant wasp.